Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 ### Comparison with the simplified context
-* Candidate edge selection is the same, except it is no longer guaranteed that it is possible to satisfy the identification constraints with these edges.
+* Candidate edge selection is the same, except it is no longer guaranteed that it is possible to satisfy the termination criteria with these edges.
     * Some necessary positive and negative edges may be missing.
     * The likelihood that these missing edges are negative is high.
     * Therefore, unconnected PCCs can be said to have implicit negative edges.